emastho/vixenydocs/src/routes/framework/routing/+page.md

 }
 ```

 Yup.
-An object.

-This object is called `Petition`.
+An object and this kind of objects are called `Petition`.

 <Heading title="wrap" size="2" />